MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMApprovalRequest.md

 PS C:\> Approve-CMApprovalRequest -InputObject $Approval -Comment "Request approved."
 ```

-The first command gets an approval request for a specified application ID and stores it in the variable $Approval.
+The first command gets an approval request for a specified application ID and stores it in the variable `$Approval`.

-The second command accepts the request stored in $Approval.
+The second command accepts the request stored in `$Approval`.
 The command includes a comment.

-## PARAMETERS
+## Parameters

-### -ApplicationName
+### `-ApplicationName`

 Specifies an array of names of applications.